You are here

 "Really enjoyed the program and look forward to future sessions." – Bob Obrovac, Manager, Trade Strategy, JM Smucker

-Before joining the Columbia Business School faculty in 2009, Robert L. Phillips spent 25 years as a consultant and an executive manager in several analysis-based companies.
-He served as the chief executive officer of Decision Focus Incorporated, a quantitative consulting firm, and was a founder and first chief executive officer of Talus Solutions, at the time the largest price-optimization software company in the world.
-Following the acquisition of Talus by Manugistics, Phillips served as the chief technology officer of Manugistics, a public supply-chain and enterprise optimization software company.
-He later founded and currently serves as a director at Nomis Solutions, the leading price and profitability management software provider for financial services companies.
+Prior to joining the Columbia Business School faculty in 2009, Professor Phillips spent 25 years as a consultant and an executive manager in several analysis-based companies.
+He served as the chief executive officer of Decision Focus Incorporated, a quantitative consulting firm and was a founder and first chief executive officer of Talus Solutions, at the time the largest price-optimization software company in the world.
+Following the acquisition of Talus by Manugistics, he served as the chief technology officer of Manugistics, a public supply-chain and enterprise optimization software company.
+He later founded and currently serves as a Director at Nomis Solutions, the leading price and profitability management software provider for financial services companies.

-Along with Professor Phillips, additional Columbia Business School faculty contribute to and teach in the program.
+Along with Professors Phillips and van Ryzin, additional Columbia Business School faculty contribute to and teach in the program.

 Other Marketing Programs: